autoplot/documentation/javadoc/org/autoplot/jythonsupport/SimplifyScriptSupport.md

+# org.autoplot.jythonsupport.SimplifyScriptSupport

-# org.autoplot.jythonsupport.SimplifyScriptSupportAST support for Jython completions.
+AST support for Jython completions.
 This is not meant to be thorough, but instead should be helpful when working with scripts.

-SimplifyScriptSupport( )
+# SimplifyScriptSupport( )

 ***